econPreference/TermStructureModels.jl/docs/src/output.md

 Each entry of the above vectors is a posterior sample and takes the form of a `struct`, which is one of the following: `Parameter`, `ReducedForm`, `LatentSpace`, `YieldCurve`, `TermPremium`, `Forecast`.
 The above six `struct` have their unique fields.
 See [the API section](https://econpreference.github.io/TermStructureModels.jl/dev/api/#API-documentation) to see what fields each `struct` contains.
 Section [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) explains the specific meanings of the fields.

-## Extract Posterior Samples of fields
+## Extract Posterior Samples of the fields

 `Vector{<:PosteriorSample}` contains posterior samples of the fields of the corresponding `struct`.
 You can call posterior samples of a specific field by using [`getindex`](@ref).
 For example, if we want to get posterior samples of `phi` in `Parameter`, run